LineageOS/lineage_wiki/_includes/templates/recovery_install_heimdall.md

 2. Power off the device, and boot it into download mode:
     * {{ device.download_boot }}
     * Now, click the button that the onscren instructions coorelate to "Continue", and insert the USB cable into the device.
-6. On your machine, open a Command Prompt or PowerShell (Windows) window, or Terminal (Linux or macOS) window, and type:
+3. On your machine, open a Command Prompt or PowerShell (Windows) window, or Terminal (Linux or macOS) window, and type:
 ```
 heimdall flash --RECOVERY <recovery_filename>.img --no-reboot
 ```
     {% include alerts/tip.html content="The file may not be named identically to what stands in this command, so adjust accordingly.
 If the file is wrapped in a zip or tar file, extract the file first, because Heimdall is not going to do it for you." %}
-5. A blue transfer bar will appear on the device showing the recovery image being flashed.
+4. A blue transfer bar will appear on the device showing the recovery image being flashed.
-6. Unplug the USB cable from your device.
+4. Unplug the USB cable from your device.
-7. Manually reboot into recovery, this may require pulling your battery, or holding the below keycombo until the device reboots:
+6. Manually reboot into recovery, this may require pulling your battery and following the below, or holding the below keycombo until the device reboots:
     * {{ device.recovery_boot }}
     {% include alerts/note.html content="Be sure to reboot into recovery immediately after installing the custom recovery.
 If you don't the custom recovery will be overwritten on boot." %}